X

 Vestiaire Campaign

-Just this week, Vestiaire Collective, the online hub for second-hand luxury treasures, is kicking off a bold sustainability crusade.
+Last year, Vestiaire Collective, the online hub for second-hand luxury treasures, made a bold sustainability crusade.
 Their battle cry?
 “Think first, buy second.”

 In a global offensive against fashion’s environmental foes, the platform is booting out heavyweights like H&M, Zara, Uniqlo, Mango, and Gap.
 The mission is to expose the dirty laundry of textile waste and the gluttony of fashion overindulgence.

-Vestiaire Collective proudly declares 2023 as the encore of its Fast Fashion Ban, now featuring an impressive lineup of 63 banned brands.
-This year’s battle plan invites users to enlist in the movement just in time for the Black Friday showdown.
+Vestiaire Collective proudly declared 2023 as the encore of its Fast Fashion Ban, now featuring an impressive lineup of 63 banned brands.
+Their battle plan invited users to enlist in the movement just in time for the Black Friday showdown.

 Fueled by the power of AI, the campaign is a visual spectacle.
 The AI video and images depict colossal heaps of clothing strategically placed in iconic locations like Marina Bay Sands, Times Square, or the Eiffel Tower.
 It’s a cinematic reminder of the looming textile waste catastrophe coming soon to a landfill near you.
 But the craziest part is that this is the reality of landfills.
 Most of us are just fortunate enough to live in places where landfills are far and away from our sight.